UofTPsychProg-fall-2019/trialloops-evimyftaraj/README.md

 # trialLoops

-Look at stroop.py for the code; the loop is included in there as well.
+Look at stroop.py for the code.
+The loop is included in there as well.